oe-alliance/oe-alliance-plugins/AutoBouquetsMaker/custom/README.txt

-ABM is making an example file for each provider which is scanned by ABM, e.g. 'EXAMPLE_sat_freesat_CustomLCN.xml'.
+ABM is making an example file for each provider which is scanned by ABM, e.g. 'EXAMPLE_hd_sat_freesat_CustomLCN.xml'.
-Making your own custom LCN file just delete the 'EXAMPLE_' is the name of the file (sat_freesat_CustomLCN.xml).
+Making your own custom LCN file just delete the 'EXAMPLE_' is the name of the file (hd_sat_freesat_CustomLCN.xml).
 This file will overwrite the ordering of channels ABM is doing normally in the MAIN bouquet.

 How to change the file.